On the number of ordinary lines determined by sets in complex space: Preliminaries

 To bound the rank of a matrix $A$, we will bound the rank of the matrix $M = A^{\prime*}A^\prime$, where $A^\prime$ is some scaling of $A$.
 Then we have that $\rank(A) = \rank(A^\prime) = \rank(M)$.
 We use Corollary~\ref{co:complexscaling}, along with rank bounds for diagonal dominant matrices.
 The following lemma is a variant of a folklore lemma on the rank of diagonal dominant matrices (see~\cite{alon09}) and appeared in this form in~\cite{dsw14}. \begin{lemma} Let $A$ be an $n \times n$ complex hermitian matrix, such that $|A_{ii}| \geq L$ for all $i \in n$.
 Then

 \end{lemma}

-The matrix scaling theorem allows us to control the $\ell_2$ norms of the columns and rows of $A$, which in turn allow us to bound the sums of squares of entries of $M$.
+The matrix scaling theorem allows us to control the $\ell_2$ norms of the columns and rows of $A'$, which in turn allow us to bound the sums of squares of entries of $M$.
 For this, we use a variation of a lemma from \cite{dsw14}.
 While the proof idea is the same, our proof requires a somewhat more careful analysis.
-Before we provide the lemma, we need some definitions.